Sunken eyes are usually just a result of aging, dehydration, or insufficient sleep. But they could also be caused by a medical condition.

 Sun exposure causes our bodies to produce melanin, which darkens our skin.
 If you already have darker skin under your eyes because of your genetics, sun exposure can make the skin darker.
 Darkened circles under the eyes might look like shadows, which can cause the appearance of hollowed-out eyes.

 Inflammation of the sinuses or an infection called sinusitis can make your eyes appear dark and sunken.
 Pressure, pain, and nasal congestion are other symptoms of a sinus infection.
-You should see your doctor if you think you have a sinus infection.
+You should see a doctor if you think you have a sinus infection.

 Based on your symptoms, your doctor may order lab tests to try to determine what’s causing your sunken eyes.